1. Are you still open?

 You must phone us before making a trip to the surgery so that we can assess your pet's needs and prepare for your arrival.

 3. How do I get help for less urgent problems?

 Please phone the surgery and we can provide advice and book an examination or a video or phone consultation if you yourselves are shielding or having to isolate.
 In that case, it is really helpful if you also email us photos or a video as we find these are often clearer than the images we obtain on WhatsApp or Facetime!
 Use the address firstname.lastname@example.org

 4. How do I order medication or food for my pet?

-Send us an email to firstname.lastname@example.org or go via our website https://www.greensandsvets.co.uk/repeat_prescriptions.html.
-We will try to send you an email acknowledgement but we cannot call you to let you know when it is ready as we simply don't have the manpower at present.
+Send us an email to email@example.com or go via our website https://www.greensandsvets.co.uk/repeat_prescriptions.html.
+We will send you an email acknowledgement with an invoice attached, containiung our bank details.
 We would ask that you allow 48 hours (2 working days) for your request to be processed then call us to arrange a collection time and make a payment by card over the phone or by BACS.
 Give us a call or knock at the door when you arrive in the car park we will place your medications in the red box by the front door for contactless collection.

 5. My pet is due a booster or I have a new puppy, rabbit or kitten that needs vaccinations

 We are NOT offering kennel cough vaccination at this time.
 This is because for up to 6 weeks after vaccinations dogs can shed live bacteria which do pose a risk to vulnerable humans.
 Definitely not something you need if you were also exposed to coronavirus